2026 Pennzoil 400 props, odds, picks, NASCAR at Las Vegas predictions: Experts back Hocevar over Berry

 Ryan Blaney will look to stretch his winning streak to two races when he competes as one of the favorites at Sunday's NASCAR 2026 Pennzoil 400 at Las Vegas Motor Speedway.
 Blaney led for 28 laps last week en route to the win at the Straight Talk Wireless 500 at Phoenix Raceway.
 He nosed out Christopher Bell, who finished 0.399 seconds behind to take second.
 Kyle Larson is the Pennzoil 400 favorite at +500 (risk $100 to win $500) at FanDuel.

-Among the other favorites in the 2026 NASCAR at Phoenix odds are Bell (+600), William Byron (+750) and Denny Hamlin, Blaney and Tyler Reddick, all at +850.
-Sunday's race is set to start at 1:30 p.m.
+Among the other favorites in the 2026 NASCAR at Phoenix odds are Bell (+600), who will start on the pole, William Byron (+750) and Denny Hamlin, Blaney and Tyler Reddick, all at +850.
+Sunday's race is set to start at 4 p.m.
 ET.
 Before entering any 2026 Pennzoil 400 picks, props or NASCAR parlays, be sure to see what elite expert auto racing handicappers Phil Bobbitt and Steve Greco have to say.

 New users can bet NASCAR at Las Vegas using the latest DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: